H4rtland/masters/week13/README.md

 but to keep submitting 50 jobs at a time using almost a gigabyte of memory each.

 For comparison, I've asked Simon to run one job of his code to see if the pure c++ is any better.
-While checking that we discovered another single job running using 73Gb of memory all by itself, so I don't feel so bad any more.
+While checking that we discovered someone else's single job running using 73Gb of memory all by itself, so I don't feel so bad any more.

 And, now that condor has refreshed the memory usage, Simon's job is using ~730mb of memory.
 So it's just ROOT.